clibroia/employees-management/README.md

 ### Back-end

+- express-validator, to validate and sanitize input data
+- jsonwebtoken, to implement an authentication mechanism with JWT
 - mongodb, for connecting to MongoDB
+- mongoose, to define a collection's schema

 ### Utilities

 - bcrypt, for hashing plaintext passwords
+- cors, for Cross-Origin Resource Sharing
 - dotenv, to access environment variables defined in .env
+- winston, for logging purposes
+- winston-mongodb, to log to a MongoDB collection

 ### Testing

 - chai, employed to write tests using the TDD assertion style
 - mongodb-memory-server, to run an in-memory MongoDB server for testing purposes
+- sinon, for spies, stubs and mocks in unit testing

 ### Linting and Formatting Code